 Another idea is to outfit a small vintage case with a mirror, travel-sized toiletries and other essentials for your guest room.

 To really give them a place of prominence, stack several old suitcases to use as a side table.
-We're not even close to done with ideas for these, so browse more clever ways to use a vintage suitcase.
+Of course, these are just a few of the many clever ways to use a vintage suitcase.

 If there's one thing that causes us clutter anxiety but is truly tough to get rid of, it's wrapping paper.
 Make the most of it by framing a scrap of pretty paper for some quick and simple DIY wall art.

-Line a desk drawer or kitchen drawer with wrapping paper.
+You can also line a desk drawer or kitchen drawer with wrapping paper, or laminate them and use them as wipe-able placemats.

 There are so many things you can do with art and photo frames that don't have anything in them.
 Instead of letting them gather dust leaning against a wall, you can criss-cross string in the frame to create a memo board.
-Or, add fabric backing to make an earring holder.
+Or, add a fabric backing to make an earring holder.
+Or you can let them be the art like these layered frames from Makely Home.

 Heavy tomes make great wall shelves by simply attaching brackets from the hardware store.
 Or, use stacks of books without their dust jackets to elevate objects on a coffee table or fireplace mantel.